romibi/Scrap-Packed-Explorer/README.md

 ---

 ### Extract
-Extracts file or folder from given archive to given path.
+Extracts a file or folder from the given archive to a given path.
-If  `-s` option is not specified the App will extract everything.
+If option `-s` is not specified, the App will extract everything.

 | Option                   | Description												|
 |--------------------------|------------------------------------------------------------|